christinaheinze/loco-lib/index.md

 If the projection matrix is a random matrix, e.g. with entries in \\( \( 0, 1, -1\) \\) drawn with probabilities \\( \{ \frac{2}{3}, \frac{1}{6}, \frac{1}{6} \} \\), one can alternatively add the random projections.
 This is equivalent to projecting all raw features not belonging to worker \\( k \\) at once.
 If the data set is very low-rank, this scheme may allow for a smaller dimensionality of the random features than concatenation of the random features as we can now project from \\( (p - p/K)\\) to \\( \tau\_{subs} \\) instead of from \\( \tau = p/K \\) to \\( \tau\_{subs} \\).

 # Preprocessing package
-The preprocessing package can be used to
+The preprocessing package 'preprocessingUtils' can be used to

 * center and/or scale the features and/or the response to have zero mean and unit variance, using [Spark MLlib](http://spark.apache.org/docs/1.2.1/mllib-guide.html)'s [`StandardScaler`](http://spark.apache.org/docs/1.2.1/mllib-feature-extraction.html#standardscaler).
 * save data files in serialised format using the Kryo serialisation library.
 This code follows the example from @phatak-dev provided [here](http://blog.madhukaraphatak.com/kryo-disk-serialization-in-spark/).
-* convert text files of the formats "libsvm", "comma", and "space" (see examples under [options](#options)) to object files with RDDs containing elements of type
+* convert text files of the formats "libsvm", "comma", and "space" (see examples under [options](#locosuplibsup-options)) to object files with RDDs containing elements of type
 	- `DataPoint` (needed for LOCO, see details [below](#datapoint))
 	- [`LabeledPoint`](http://spark.apache.org/docs/1.3.0/api/scala/index.html#org.apache.spark.mllib.regression.LabeledPoint) (needed for the algorithms provided in Spark's machine learning library MLlib)
 	- `Array[Double]` where the first entry is the response, followed by the features